bakkdoor/svl/README.md

 This repo implements various algorithms to analyze Latin texts and produce statistics about them.
+It uses [CozoDB](https://www.cozodb.org/) for storage and running queries against the data and [Rust](https://www.rust-lang.org/) for the overall implementation.

 It is a work in progress.